-If the machine is set for pre-wash, washing products can be added to the round opening of the dispenser or put in with the clothes when loading the washing machine.
+If the machine is set for pre-wash, washing products can be added to the dispenser or put in with the clothes when loading the washing machine.

 If bleach is desired, DO NOT place into dispenser until bleach light blinks during the wash cycle.